-Investment dealer Dealing representative CCO Proficiency requirements set by IIROC Proficiency requirements set by IIROC Mutual fund dealer Dealing representative ссо One of these five options: One of these two options: 1.
-CIF CIF, CSC or IFIC; and PDO, MFDC or CCOQ and 12 months of relevant securities industry experience in the 36- 2.
-CSC month period before applying for registration
+Investment dealer

+Dealing representative ссо

+Proficiency requirements set by IIROC Proficiency requirements set by IIROC

+Mutual fo und dealer

+Dealing representative ссо

-- 3. IFIC - 4.
-CFA Charter and 12 months of relevant securities industries industry experience in the 36months month period before applying for registration - 5.
-Advising representative requirements portfolio manager or exempt from these under section 16.10(1) - 2.
-CCO requirements portfolio manager or exempt from these under section 16.9(2)
+One of these five options: 1.
+CIF 2.
+CSC 3.
+IFIC 4.
+CFA Charter and 12 months of relevant securities industries experience in the 36-months before applying for registration 5.
+Advising representative requirements - portfolio manager or exempt from these under section 16.10(1) One of these two options: 1.
+CIF, CSC or IFIC; and PDO, MFDC or CCOQ 2.
+CCO requirements - portfolio manager or exempt from these under section 16.9(2)

-Exempt market dealer Dealing representative ссо One of these four options: One of these two options: 1.
-CSC 2.
-EMP PDO or CCOQ and EMP or CSC and 12 months of relevant securities industry experience in the 36-month period before applying for registration 3.
-CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration Output Description: CCO requirements - portfolio manager or exempt from these under section 16.9(2) Advising representative requirements - portfolio manager or exempt from these under section 16.10(1) Scholarshi o plan dealer Dealing representative ссо SRP SRP, BMP, and PDO or CCOQ and 12 months of relevant security industry experience in the 36-month period before applying for registration Restricted d ealer Dealing representative ссо Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis
+Exempt market dealer

+Dealing representative ссо

+One of these four options: One of these two options:

+CSC EMP CFA Charter and 12 months of relevant securities industries experience in the 36-months before applying for registration Advising representative requirements - portfolio manager or exempt from these under section 16.10(1) PDO or CCOQ and EMP or CSC CCO requirements - portfolio manager or exempt from these under section 16.9(2)

+Scholarship plan dealer Scholarship plan dealer

+Dealing representative CCO

+SRP SRP, BMP, and PDO or CCOQ

+Restricted dealer

+Dealing representative CCO

+Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis
-Portfolio manager Advising representative Associate advising representative ссо One of these two options: One of these two options: One of these three options: CFA and 12 months of relevant investment management experience in the 36-month period before applying for registration Level 1 of the CFA and 24 months of relevant investment management experience CIM and 24 months of relevant CSC except if the individual has the CFA or CIM designation, PDO or CCOQ, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in QuebecQuébec or CIM and 48 months of relevant investment management experience (12 months gained in the 36-month period before applying for registration) investment management experience the equivalent in a foreign jurisdiction, and: • 36 months of relevant securities experience working at an investment dealer, registered adviser or investment fund manager, or 36 months providing professional services to the securities industry and 12 months working at a registered dealer, registered adviser or investment fund manager, for a total of 48 months CSC except if the individual has the CFA or CIM designation, PDO or CCOQ and five years working at: an investment dealer or a registered adviser (including 36 months in a compliance capacity), or a Canadian financial institution in a compliance capacity relating to portfolio management and 12 months at a registered dealer or registered adviser, for a total of six years PDO or CCOQ and advising representative requirements - portfolio manager Restricted portfolio manager 1 Advising representative Associate advising representative ссо

-Advising representative Associate advising representative ссо Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis

-Investment fund manager
+Advising representative Associate advising representative cco ссо One of these two options: 1.
+CFA and 12 months of relevant investment management experience in the 36-month period before applying for registration 2.
+CIM and 48 months of relevant investment management experience (12 months gained in the 36-month period before applying for registration) 2.
+CIM and 48 months of relevant investment management experience (12 months gained in the 36-month period before applying for registration) 3.
+CIM and 24 months of relevant investment management experience 4.
+CIM and 24 months of relevant investment management experience 5.
+CIM and 24 months of relevant investment management experience One of these three options: 1.
+CSC except if the individual has the CFA or CIM designation, PDO or CCOQ, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in Quebec or the equivalent in a foreign jurisdiction, and: • 36 months of relevant securities experience working at an investment dealer, registered adviser or investment fund manager, or • 36 months providing professional services to the securities industry and 12 months working at a registered dealer, registered adviser or investment fund manager, for a total of 48 months 2.
+CSC except if the individual has the CFA or CIM designation, PDO or CCOQ and five years working at: • an investment dealer or a registered adviser (including 36 months in a compliance relating to portfolio management and 12 months at a registered dealer or registered adviser, for a total of six years 3.
+PDO or CCOQ and advising representative requirements - portfolio manager Restricted portfolio manager Advising representative Associate advising representative CCO Regulator to determine on case-by-case basis Regulator to determine on case-by- case basis Regulator to determine on case-by-case basis Investment fund manager ссо